cockroachdb/docs/src/current/v23.2/upgrade-cockroach-version.md

 Finalization is required only when upgrading from {{ previous_version }}.x to {{ page.version.version }}.
 For upgrades within the {{ page.version.version }}.x series, skip this step.
 {{site.data.alerts.end}}

 1. If you disabled auto-finalization in [step 3](#step-3-decide-how-the-upgrade-will-be-finalized), monitor the stability and performance of your cluster for at least a day.
 If you decide to roll back the upgrade, repeat the [rolling restart procedure](#step-4-perform-the-rolling-upgrade) with the previous binary.
-Otherwise, you must re-enable upgrade finalization to complete the upgrade to {{ page.version.version }}.
+Otherwise, perform the following steps to re-enable upgrade finalization to complete the upgrade to {{ page.version.version }}.
 Cockroach Labs recommends that you either finalize or roll back a major-version upgrade within a relative short period of time; running in a partially-upgraded state is not recommended.

     {{site.data.alerts.callout_danger}}
     A cluster that is not finalized on {{ previous_version }} cannot be upgraded to {{ page.version.version }} until the {{ previous_version }} upgrade is finalized.